libgit2/git2go/README.md

 [![GoDoc](https://godoc.org/github.com/libgit2/git2go?status.svg)](http://godoc.org/github.com/libgit2/git2go) [![Build Status](https://travis-ci.org/libgit2/git2go.svg?branch=master)](https://travis-ci.org/libgit2/git2go)

 Go bindings for [libgit2](http://libgit2.github.com/).
 The master branch follows the latest libgit2 release.
+The versioned branches indicate which libgit2 version they work against.

 Installing
 ----------

 This project needs libgit2, which is written in C so we need to build that as well.
 In order to build libgit2, you need `cmake`, `pkg-config` and a C compiler.
-You will also need the development packages for OpenSSL and LibSSH2 if you want to use HTTPS and SSH respectively.
+You will also need the development packages for OpenSSL and LibSSH2 installed if you want libgit2 to support HTTPS and SSH respectively.

+### Stable version

+git2go has versioned branches which indicate which version of libgit2 they work against.
+Install the development package it on your system via your favourite package manager or from source and you can use a service like gopkg.in to use the appropriate version.
+For the libgit2 v0.22 case, you can use

+    import "gopkg.in/libgit2/git2go.v22"

+to use a version of git2go which will work against libgit2 v0.22 and dynamically link to the library.

+### From master

+The master branch follows libgit2's master branch, which means there is no stable API or ABI to link against. git2go can statically link against a vendored version of libgit2.

 Run `go get -d github.com/libgit2/git2go` to download the code and go to your `$GOPATH/src/github.com/libgit2/git2go` dir.
 From there, we need to build the C code and put it into the resulting go binary.